Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 I mean, I said my point exactly, but I do understand.

-But it does, but it keeps but it keeps a million people from bringing their seven-year-olds who probably would otherwise love to see the movie.
+It's not like it's long or graphic or gratuitous, but it keeps a million people from bringing their seven-year-olds who probably would otherwise love to see the movie.

-Well, I'll check I'll check first.
+I'll check first.

 Yes, thank you.

-If they've if they've seen that, that is worse than this two second glimpse, basically, that they'll say.
+If they've seen that, that is worse than this.

 All right.

-Well, well, David, thank you.
+Well, David, thank you.

-I got I got a scoot.
+I got a scoot.

-Uh but the So what we've learned here is David is such a devotee.
+So what we've learned here is David is such a devotee.

-I mean, I love the franchise too, but it will not shut down my body function.
+I mean, I love the franchise, too, but it will not shut down my body function.

-And see, that's I've never seen a movie that I like so much that I like that much.
+And see, that's, I've never seen a movie that I like so much, that I like that much.

-I yearn for a movie I like that much, because I'm like because well, my first problem is the minute I arrive in the theater, uh I've got I've got that depth charged size uh Dr. Pepper.
+I yearn for a movie I like that much because I'm like, because my first problem is the minute I arrive in the theater, I've got that depth-charged size Dr. Pepper, you know, and I'm sucking that thing down through the previews.

 Except in my case, it's the opening credits.